rancher/rke2/docs/cis_self_assessment.md

 /bin/ps -ef | grep kube-apiserver | grep -v grep
 ```

-Verify that the argument is present.
+Verify that the `--kubelet-certificate-authority` argument exists and is set as appropriate.

 #### 1.2.7